chenbadream/INT-ACT/doc/training_finetuning.md

 Our scripts are all designed to be run on a SLURM cluster, so here we will break down the scripts so you can reuse them on your cluster or local machine without SLURM.

+While not thoroughly tested, we believe that by getting rid of Singularity-related commands as we recommend in the following section, you can directly run the script to perform training and fine-tuning.
+We use almost identical scripts for training from scratch and fine-tuning, with only differences in respective configuration files.

 ## SLURM Script Breakdown
-We will use the aforementioned script as an example to explain the components of a SLURM script.
+We will use the aforementioned script as an example to explain the components of an SLURM script.
 ### Directives
 ```bash
 #!/bin/bash